 Swedish Medical Center takes action against the nationwide opioid crisis

-In June 2017, the Colorado Hospital Association launched an opioid safety pilot program that included eight hospitals and three freestanding emergency departments.
-The initiative is one of the largest statewide opioid quality improvement projects in the nation with the goal to reduce the amount of opioids prescribed in the ED.
+In June 2017, the Colorado Hospital Association launched an opioid safety pilot program that included 10 pilot emergency department sites.
+The initiative was one of the largest statewide opioid quality improvement projects in the nation with the goal to reduce the amount of opioids prescribed in the ED.

 What are opioids?

 Opioids are a class of drug that include the illegal drug heroin synthetic opioids (i.e. fentanyl) and pain relievers that can be legally attained through a prescription, including oxycodone, codeine, morphine, hydrocodone and others.

 According to the National Institute of Drug Abuse, more than 90 Americans die every day after overdosing on opioids.
 In fact, drug overdose deaths are currently the #1 cause of injury death in America.
 Opioid abuse and addiction – stemming from illegal drug use or misuse of prescription pharmaceuticals – has become a serious public health issue as well as a crisis affecting social and economic welfare.

 “We’re going out and educating the rest of Colorado and the rest of the nation on how we can address this opioid epidemic. - Don Stader, MD”